ANL-CESAR/RSBench/README.txt

 to enable verification of the results.
-However, a much more performant and portable verification scheme was developed and is now used for all configurations -- therefore, it is not necessary to compile with or without the verification mode as it is always enabled by default.
+However, a much more performant and portable verification scheme was developed and is now used for all configurations -- therefore, it is not necessary to compile with or without the verification mode as it is always enabled.

 RSBench generates a hash of the results at the end of the simulation and displays it with the other data once the code has completed executing.
 This hash can then be verified against hashes that other versions or configurations of the code generate.
 For instance, running RSBench with 4 threads vs 8 threads (on a machine that supports that configuration) should generate the same hash number.
-Running on GPU vs CPU should not change the hash number.
-However, changing the model / run parameters is expected to generate a totally different hash number (i.e., increasing the number of particles, number of gridpoints, etc, will result in different hashes).
-However, changing the type of lookup performed (e.g., nuclide, unionized, or hash) should result in the same hash being generated.
-Changing the simulation mode (history or event) will generate different hashes.
+Running on GPU vs CPU, or using a different programming model, should not change the hash number.
+However, changing the simulation model or run parameters is expected to generate a totally different hash number (e.g., increasing the number of particles, number of poles, etc, will result in different hashes).
+Changing the simulation mode (history or event) will also generate different hashes.

 ==============================================================================
 Citing RSBench